Search

 No, it’s not something you order at the bar.
 It’s a quick, effective, relatively pain-free in-office procedure that not only puts an end to leakage, but it can also improve your sex life.
 Talk about a win/win!

-“The O-Shot® offers a solution that falls in between wearing pads, taking medications, and the more extreme treatments like surgeries,” says Runnels, who explains that it was originally designed to repair sexual dysfunction and enhance sexual function, but was found to have been even better at treating urinary incontinence.
+“The O-Shot® offers a solution that falls in between wearing pads, taking medications, and the more extreme treatments like surgeries,” says Runnels, who explains that it was initially designed to repair sexual dysfunction and enhance sexual function, but was found to have been even better at treating urinary incontinence.

-The procedure injects the body’s own platelet rich plasma (PRP) into two different areas of the vagina to promote significant growth and regeneration of lost tissue in the pelvis surrounding and supporting the urethra.
+The procedure injects the body’s own platelet-rich plasma (PRP) into two different areas of the vagina to promote significant growth and regeneration of lost tissue in the pelvis surrounding and supporting the urethra.

-“The result is a thicker, stronger muscle mucosal tissue and glandular tissue associated with maintaining urinary continence,” explains Runnels, adding that it is important that the PRP prep device is FDA approved and that they provider has been licensed by the Cellular Medicine Associates (CMA).
+“The result is a thicker, stronger muscle mucosal tissue and glandular tissue associated with maintaining urinary continence,” explains Runnels, adding that it is important that the PRP prep device is FDA approved and that the provider has been licensed by the Cellular Medicine Associates (CMA).

 The entire procedure usually takes under an hour and is relatively painless.
-There is no downtime required, and patients can resume all normal activities including exercise and intercourse the same day.
-While some patients experience an improvement in leakage on the first day, the longer lasting effects of the procedure occur approximately three weeks later, with the full effect happening around the 9-to-12-week mark.
-Results typically last from six months to three years depending on the patient’s aging process, tissue integrity, and lifestyle.
+There is no downtime required, and patients can resume all normal activities, including exercise and intercourse, the same day.
+While some patients experience an improvement in leakage on the first day, the longer-lasting effects of the procedure occur approximately three weeks later, with the full effect happening around the 9-to-12-week mark.
+Results typically last from six months to three years, depending on the patient’s aging process, tissue integrity, and lifestyle.

 Of course, the only way the O-Shot® or any treatment works is if you speak up about your issues.
 Many women are embarrassed to discuss bladder leakage with their doctors, a problem Runnels hopes to see disappear in the near future.